 Dr. Michael (Avi) Helfand is a Senior Fellow of the Kogod Research Center at the Shalom Hartman Institute of North America.
-He is an expert on religious law and religious liberty, and is currently a Professor of Law and Associate Dean for Faculty and Research at Pepperdine University School of Law.
+He is currently a Professor of Law and Vice Dean for Faculty and Research at Pepperdine Caruso School of Law as well as Visiting Professor and Oscar M. Ruebhausen Distinguished Fellow at Yale Law School.

 Avi received his J.D. from Yale Law School and his Ph.D. in Political Science from Yale University.
 A frequent author and lecturer, his work considers how the state treats religious law, custom and practice.